Prayagraj: In Jainism

-The Akshayvat tree remains a key attraction.
+The Akshayavata tree remains a key attraction.
 Ongoing efforts to preserve and document Purimtal's Jain heritage ensure its enduring relevance to the community and the broader historical narrative.

 Archaeology and inscriptions

 The Ashoka pillar at Prayagraj contains many inscriptions since the 3rd century BCE.
 Sometime about 1575 CE, Birbal of Akbar's era added an inscription that mentions the "Magh mela at Prayag Tirth Raj".

 Inscription evidence from the famed Ashoka edicts containing Allahabad Pillar – also referred to as the Prayaga Bull pillar – adds to the confusion about the antiquity of this city.
 Excavations have revealed Northern Black Polished Ware dating to 600–700 BCE.
 According to Dilip Kumar Chakrabarti, "... there is nothing to suggest that modern Prayag (i e. modern Allahabad) was an ancient city.
 Yet it is inconceivable that one of the holiest places of Hinduism, Prayag or the confluence of the Ganga and Yamuna should be without a major ancient city."
 Chakrabarti suggests that the city of Jhusi, opposite the confluence, must have been the "ancient settlement of Prayag".
 Archaeological surveys since the 1950s has revealed the presence of human settlements near the sangam since c.
 800 BCE.